-Provisions noted be low remain the same as listed in the BBB Framework.
-Provision Details Protections and Work Permits (Sec.
-60001) Five-year parole eligibility for those who entered prior to January 1, 2011.
+Provisions noted below remain the same as listed in the BBB Framework.
+Provision Details Registry (Sec.
+60001) Extends green card eligibility to undocumented immigrants who entered the United States prior to January 1, 2010 subject to conditions.
 Recapture of Unused Immigrant Visa Numbers (Sec.
 60002) Recaptures unused employment and family-based immigrant visas since FY 1992.
 Adjustment of Status (Sec.
-60003) Allows an individual to receive an exemption from the per-country and worldwide limitations on immigrant visas and have their status adjusted if such individual- (A) is the beneficiary of an approved family-based visa petition that bears a priority date that is more than 2 years before the date the alien requests an exemption from the numerical limitations and pays a supplemental fee of \$2,500; (B) is the beneficiary of an employment-based first, second, or third preference visa petition that bears a priority date that is more than 2 years before the date the alien requests an exemption from the numerical limitations and pays a supplemental fee of \$5,000; (C) is the beneficiary of an employment-based fifth preference petition that bears a priority date that is more than 2 years before the date the alien requests an exemption from the numerical limitations and pays a supplemental fee of \$50,000.
+60003) Allows an individual to receive an exemption from the per-country and worldwide limitations on immigrant visas and have their status adjusted if such individual- (A) is the beneficiary of an approved family-based visa petition that bears a priority date that is more than 2 years before the date the alien requests an exemption from the numerical limitations and pays a supplemental fee of \$2,500; (B) is the beneficiary of an employment-based first, second, or third preference visa petition that bears a priority date that is more than 2 years before the date the alien requests an exemption from the numerical peritor that bears a priority date that is more than 2 years before the date the alien requests an exemption from the numerical limitations and pays a supplemental fee of \$5,000; (C) is the beneficiary of an employment-based fifth preference petition that bears a priority date that is more than 2 years before the date that is more than 2 years before the date that is more than 2 years a priority date that is more than 2 years a supplemental fee of \$5,000; (C) is the beneficiary of an employment-based fifth preference petition that bears a priority date that is more than 2 years before the date the alien requests an exemption from the numerical limitations and pays a supplemental fee of \$50,000.
 Additional Supplemental Fees (Sec.
-60004) Allows increased fees for certain immigration applications: \$100 for certain family-sponsored immigrant visa petitions (Form I-130) \$800 for each employment-based immigrant visa petition (Form I-140) \$19 for each Form I-94/I-94W issued to nonimmigrants who enter the United States \$250 for each F-1 and M-1 nonimmigrant student and J-1 exchange visitor to be paid by the approved educational institution or designated exchange visitor program \$500 for each application to replace an LPR card that has expired or is expiring \$500 for each petition for E, H-1B, L, O, or P status (Form I-129) \$500 for each application to change or extend nonimmigrant status (Form I-539) \$500 for applications for employment authorization (Form I-765) filed by spouses of certain nonimmigrants, students seeking optional practical training, and applicants for adjustment of status • \$75 for each approved nonimmigrant visa
+60004) Allows increased fees for certain immigration applications: \$100 for certain family-sponsored immigrant visa petitions (Form I-130) \$800 for each employment-based immigrant visa petition (Form I-140) • \$19 for each Form I-94/I-94W issued to nonimmigrants who enter the United States • \$250 for each F-1 and M-1 nonimmigrant student and J-1 exchange visitor to be paid by the approved educational institution or designated exchange visitor program • \$500 for each application to replace an LPR card that has expired or is expiring • \$500 for each petition for E, H-1B, L, O, or P status (Form I-129) • \$500 for each application to change or extend nonimmigrant status (Form I-539) • \$500 for applications for employment authorization (Form I-765) filed by spouses of certain nonimmigrants, students seeking optional practical training, and applicants for adjustment of status • \$75 for each approved nonimmigrant visa